-Which is the Correct (and Incorrect) Way to Install an Electrical Outlet?
+What is the Correct Way to Install Electrical Outlets: Ground Up or Down?

 One of the first things people get confused about when trying to install an electrical outlet is which way is right side up!
-While it’s a topic heavily debated among electricians, the bottom line is, it doesn’t matter if you install the outlet with the ground hole up or down—technically.
-The electric code doesn’t require a certain direction.
-But that’s not where this topic ends.
+While it’s a topic heavily debated among electricians, the bottom line is, it doesn’t matter if you install the outlet with the ground hole up or down — technically.

 The main reason there is so much debate is because electricians rely on the type of equipment that will be plugged in to determine the orientation of the electrical outlet.
 For instance, clothes washers, refrigerators and window air conditioners most commonly have cords with immediate-turn plugs, and so the logical way to install the outlet would be to orient it so that the plug inserts without having to loop over itself.